ioBroker/adapter-dev/README.md

 ## Installation

-To use this library add it to your dev dependencies:
+To use this library, add it to your dev dependencies:

 ```bash
 npm install --save-dev @iobroker/adapter-dev